mike-ward/mike-ward.github.io/_posts/2014-11-09-tweetz-desktop-update.md

 layout: post
 title: "Tweetz Desktop Update"
 ---
-It's been a while since Tweetz Desktop has seen an love.
+It's been a while since Tweetz Desktop has seen any love.
 So many projects, so little time...

 Release Notes: